-A BMP is a group of tests to measure eight different chemicals that occur naturally in the blood.
-The tests can inform doctors about a person’s organs and overall health.
+A BMP is a blood test that measures eight different chemicals that occur naturally in the blood.
+It can inform doctors about electrolytes, fluid balance, glucose levels, and other markers of a person’s health.

 This article discusses a BMP, its uses, why a person may need it, and what happens during the test.
 It also considers the risks, results, and how it compares with a comprehensive metabolic test (CMP).

 A BMP is a blood test that provides doctors with information about the body’s levels of electrolytes, fluid balance, and kidney function.

 The test measures eight different chemicals in the blood:

 - Electrolytes: Carbon dioxide, sodium, potassium, and chloride.
 These electrically charged minerals help control the balance of acids and bases and the level of fluids in the body.

 - Calcium: This is an essential mineral that helps keep the heart, nerves, and muscles functioning properly.

 - Blood urea nitrogen (BUN) and creatinine: These are waste products that the kidneys remove from the body.

 This test is also known as a chemistry screen, chemistry panel, chem 7, or electrolyte panel.